OBDS-Training/OBDS_Precourse_Setup/nomachine.md

 ![NoMachine Desktop](img/nomachine_desktop.png)

-15. Well done - your connection is now setup and ready to go :)
+15. Well done - your connection is now set up and ready to go :)